mickeeri/mickeeri.github.io/_posts/2016-08-02-ror-book-app.markdown

 title:  "Ruby on Rails book application"
 date:   2016-08-02T18:40:09+02:00
 categories: redux react
+description: My first Ruby on Rails project.
+Used for organizing authors and books.
 ---
 Ruby on Rails application to manage authors and books.
 Created as a first year project at Linnaeus University.